Unexpected Anfield arrival symbolizes squeezed club finances

 “We’re up against something extraordinary,” Inter Milan chief executive Giuseppe Marotta said on Monday.
 “We’re operating conservatively and trying to take advantage of our own assets.”

 Rather than signing players for vast fees, Inter focused on tying down young talent to longer contracts.
-Likewise, nine-time defending champion Juventus has spent nothing over the last month.

 The speculation about Chinese owner Suning considering selling Inter could be fueling the parsimony.
 Marotta, though, is pointing to this being a transformative moment for world football.